alpinecodex/windpress/README.md

     - Boot up your local WordPress development server.
     - Log in to your WordPress dashboard.
     - Navigate to **Appearance** > **Themes**.
-    - Find "Windpress" (or your chosen name) and activate it.
+    - Find "WindPress" (or your chosen name) and activate it.

 4. **Build the CSS**:
     With the theme activated, and while still inside the theme's directory, build the CSS to see the changes: